Italian Army ranks: History

 Italian Army officers used to wear the ranks on the sleeve, like naval officers.
 Since 1946, insignia were changed in order to align with NATO regulations.
-In 1973 the system had the following slight change: the wreath was added to the stars for general officers, instead of the silver shoulder board; the civic crown was added to the stars for field officers, instead of a gold band on the edge of the epaulette or shoulder strap; the stars began to be placed near the edge of the epaulette instead of in the center.
+In 1973 the system had the following slight change: the "bastion wall" was added to the stars for general officers, instead of the silver shoulder board; the civic crown was added to the stars for field officers, instead of a gold band on the edge of the epaulette or shoulder strap; the stars began to be placed near the edge of the epaulette instead of in the center.
 These changes were mostly intended to make insignia more easily recognizable on the field uniform.